-- 24. As previously reported, pursuant to paragraph 11 of Council decision EC-83/DEC.5, the Secretariat conducted the eleventh round of inspections at the Barzah and Jamrayah facilities of the SSRC from 13 to 19 November 2024. - 25.
-As previously reported, both the Barzah and Jamrayah facilities of the SSRC were among the locations visited by the Secretariat's team during the deployment to the Syrian Arab Republic in March 2025.
-The Barzah facility was visited again as part of the deployment that took place in April 2025.
+- 21. As previously reported, pursuant to paragraph 11 of Council decision EC-83/DEC.5, the Secretariat conducted the eleventh round of inspections at the Barzah and Jamrayah facilities of the SSRC from 13 to 19 November 2024. - 22.
+Both the Barzah and Jamrayah facilities of the SSRC were among the locations visited by the Secretariat's team during the deployment to the Syrian Arab Republic in March 2025.
+The Barzah facility was visited again as part of the deployment that took place in April 2025. - 23.
+The Secretariat is in the process of planning the next inspections at the Barzah and Jamrayah facilities of the SSRC pursuant to EC-83/DEC.5.